Leaking hatchway doors are a nuisance for homeowners who'd like their basement to be dry -- especially in a finished basement.

 After the hatchway is installed in place, metal doors are fixed on top.
 If necessary, the stairs are built inside, and the construction is completed.
 These hatchways are usually not sealed to the foundation walls.

 We have reliable solutions for keeping basement doors and stairways from flooding water into your home!
 Our solutions install quickly and are backed by a written lifetime warranty!

 To schedule your basement waterproofing quote free of charge and with NO obligation, contact us today!
-We serve throughout Ontario, including Mississauga, Markham, Vaughan and many surrounding areas nearby.
+We serve throughout Ontario, including Mississauga, Markham, Toronto and many surrounding areas nearby.

 (Above) A hatchway entrance constructed separately from the rest of the home.
 This makes it vulnerable to flooding from many different areas.

 (Below) This diagram of a flooding hatchway entrance shows how water flows in from around the hatchway doors, through wall cracks, and where the hatchway door and your foundation walls meet.

 1. Underneath Metal Hatchway Doors

 Metal hatchway doors are not flush with the concrete frame they're attached to.
 As rain builds up on the doors, it will slide down the doors and pool on the concrete around the edges of the doors.

 From this point, the water has two paths that it can follow -- it can either continue to flow down to the ground, or it will slip underneath the metal hatchway door and onto the stairs inside the hatchway.

 2. Where The Hatchway And Foundation Meet